moisespr123/paq8px_scripts/readme.md

-# PAQ8PX v142 file/folder compression script + testing:
+# PAQ8PX file/folder compression + testing script:

-This script will generate a filelist file which will be used by paq8px_v142.exe for compressing.
+This script will compress files and folders by generating a filelist file which will be used by paq8px_v142.exe for compressing.
 It is also used for testing if you use the -t argument.

-Args:
-1. The argument you want to use for compression
-2. The path of the file or folder you want to compress
-3. optionally, pass -t to test the archive after testing.

 If you want to test the archive later, please save the .txt file

 # Requirements:
-* You'll need the `paq8px_v142.exe` executable in the same location as the script.
-You can download it from here: https://encode.ru/threads/342-paq8px?p=56743&viewfull=1#post56743
+* You'll need a paq8px (latest as of this readme is `paq8px_v143.exe`) executable in the same location as the script.
+You can download paq8px v143 from here: [https://encode.ru/threads/342-paq8px?p=56826&viewfull=1#post56826](https://encode.ru/threads/342-paq8px?p=56826&viewfull=1#post56826)
 * You'll also need Python installed in your machine.
 This script was tested using Python 3.6.5.
 Get Python at https://www.python.org/

 # Usage: